gebmecod/RSA-encryption/README.md

 python main.py
 ```
 4. Generating Key Pairs
     - Input `y` if you don't have an existing key pair else `n`.
     - Input encryption-decryption key pair name.
     - Input signing-verification key pair name.
     - Created key pairs!
 > Public keys are saved with .pub extension e.g. encryption.pub, while private keys are saved without file extension e.g. encryption
 5. Creating the message
     - Input `y` if you don't have an existing message file else `n`.
     - Enter your message
     - Enter message filename (excluding the file extension e.g. test which will be automatically saved as test.txt)
     - Created message file!
 > Note: Any message created outside of this program don't have a check for 140 char limit.

 6. Encrypting and Signing the message
     - Specify the message filename (without .txt)
     - Specify the encyrption public key (e.g. encryption.pub)
     - Specify the signing private key (e.g. signing)
     - Successfully encrypted the message
     - Successfully signed the encrypted message
     - Saved the encrypted message to ciphertext file, and the digital signature to signature.pem file

 7. Tampering the Message
+To simulate tampering of the encrypted message, an option will be prompted after encrypting and signing the message.
-            - Input `y` if you don't have an existing message file else `n`.
+    - Input `y` if you want to tamper the encrypted message else `n`.
-            - If you
+    - Enter a random content that will be appended to the encrypted message.

+8. Verifying and Decrypting Message
+    - Specify the signing public key (e.g. signing.pub)
+    - Specify the encryption private key (e.g. encryption)
+    - Returns response for verification
+    - Decrypts and prints the message